You are here

 Transcripts and assessments will only be reviewed for those who have submitted a General Membership application.
 Coursework reviews will not be completed for those who have not submitted a membership application.

 CPHR Alberta has compiled a list of courses from post-secondary institutions across Alberta that are equivalent to the CPHR Canada required courses.
 To self-assess and to make decisions about which courses to take where, you can use this course list.
-Courses not included on this list may still be eligible to be credited, and this would be determined upon a coursework assessment.
+Courses not included on this list may still be eligible to be credited.
+This is determined upon a coursework assessment.

-CPHR Alberta may not be able to assess your coursework if you have courses not on our pre-approved equivalency list.
-In this situation, you would need to apply for a Prior Learning Assessment Record (PLAR) through Captus Press.
-Captus Press would perform your assessment and notify CPHR Alberta of the results.
-There are fees associated with this assessment and you can contact Captus Press directly for details.
+Please note that if you are an Alberta Resident who has taken courses that may be equivalent to the CPHR Academic Program, whether listed in the pre-approved course list or not, reviews of your education will be handled by CPHR Alberta.
+If CPHR Alberta is not able to assess your coursework, you need to apply for a Prior Learning Assessment Record (PLAR) through Captus Press.
+In this case, Captus Press would perform your assessment and notifies CPHR Alberta of the results.
+There are fees associated with the PLAR assessment, visit this page for details.

 - Applicants are approved as General members and become Associate Members when the required coursework is completed.